 The Bibliotheksservice-Zentrum Baden-Württemberg, a service provider for libraries, archives and museums in the Southwest German Library Network (Südwestdeutscher Bibliotheksverbund – SWB) maintains a union catalogue which lists all publications in the library.
 These titles may be found in the local electronic user catalogue.
 This applies to all books, and also to all essays that have been catalogued since August 1996.
 This means that presently approximately 640,000 titles (about 330,000 of which are essays) may be accessed via the catalogue of the Federal Constitutional Court's library, making it one of the largest juridical online catalogues in the German-speaking area.

-Two online catalogues have been made available for the general public: The Katalog der Bibliothek des Bundesverfassungsgerichts (Catalogue of the Federal Constitutional Court’s Library) and the Gemeinsamer Katalog des Bundesgerichtshofs und des Bundesverfassungsgerichts (Joint Catalogue of the Federal Court of Justice and of the Federal Constitutional Court).
+Two online catalogues have been made available to the general public: The Katalog der Bibliothek des Bundesverfassungsgerichts (Catalogue of the Federal Constitutional Court’s Library) and the Gemeinsamer Katalog des Bundesgerichtshofs und des Bundesverfassungsgerichts (Joint Catalogue of the Federal Court of Justice and of the Federal Constitutional Court).